m3nu/pdf-cleaner/README.md

 # PDF Cleaner

-A macOS workflow to clean and compress PDF files using multiple command line tools
+A macOS workflow to clean and compress PDF files using multiple command line tools.

 ## Install
 With Homebrew set up, run `brew bundl` in this folder